BurgerWu/Covid19_Taiwan_Dashboard_Docker/README.md

 You may git clone this project or download zip file directly from Github

 - **Have docker engine install on your machine:**<br>
-Check out <a href='https://www.docker.com/products/docker-desktop/'>Docker official site </a> for more information.
+Check out <a href='https://www.docker.com/products/docker-desktop/'>Docker official site </a> for more information.<br>
+***Try to allocate some more resources to docker if possible, some initialization process requires relatively high memory usage***

 - **Install docker-compose:**<br>
 Check <a href='https://docs.docker.com/compose/install/'>here </a>for more information.
 If you already install docker desktop, docker-compose should come along with the installation.